yadvi12/Automating-Hadoop-Cluster-on-AWS-Cloud-using-Terraform/README.md

 ## Usage:
 - Install Terraform on your system.
 - Clone this repository in any location you want.
-- CD to the location of the cloned repository.
 - Edit the file ``terraform.tfvars`` according to your requirements.
+- Open the command prompt and cd to the location of the cloned repository.
+- Run the command ``terraform init``.
+- Apply the script by running the command ``terraform apply -auto-approve``.

 Note: You need to have an AWS IAM user account to set the access key and secret key in the variables file.